Skip to main content

 The physical demands of boxing are exceptional.
 In a single hour-long class, a child will skip, run, stretch, shadow box, and hit the heavy bags.
 They are constantly moving.

 In a world where children are becoming increasingly sedentary, getting their heart rate up is crucial for their physical development.
-A solid boxing session improves their cardiovascular health, builds core strength, and dramatically improves their coordination and balance.
-I promise you, after a proper hour of pad work and bag drills, they will sleep soundly that night.
+A solid boxing session improves their cardiovascular health, builds core strength, and can help coordination and balance over time.
+Many children enjoy the clear structure and physical effort.

 Discipline Without the Classroom Rigidity